coder0xff/parlex_legacy/README.md

 A parser generator, led by example.

 Parlex is an effort to create grammar definitions using a completely intuitive interface.
 The user, likely someone who is making a programming language, creates examples of valid syntax called exemplars.
 Then, the user chooses spans of text in the exemplar, and associates one or more products with it.
 This information is used to construct an NFA that can recognize the patterns.
-For example, an exemplar, where the first line is the text, and the following are products (note that github removes the necessary carriage returns and tabs):
+For example, an exemplar, where the first line is the text, and the following are products (note that github removes the necessary carriage returns and spaces - so, view the raw file):

 a = (b + 5) * 3.14
          | : integer_constant